Dashansh/TextSummarization/README.md

 <br />

 **Extractive Summarization**, extracts phrases or words from the text and concatenates them to obtain a summary.
 Though this summary is grammatically less accurate.
-For example, with extractive summarization the above sentence is summarized as ```"Peter and Elizabeth attend party city.
-Elizabeth rushed hospital."``` The techniques involved here mostly fall under the set of unsupervised algorithms, for instance, Markov Chains, TextRank, Latent Semantic Analysis, Bayesian Topic Models and few of the many.
+For example, with extractive summarization the above sentence is summarized as ```" Peter and Elizabeth attend party city.
+Elizabeth rushed hospital."``` The techniques involved here mostly fall under the set of unsupervised algorithms, for instance, Markov Chains, TextRank, Latent Semantic Analysis, Bayesian Topic Models, and few of the many.
 They are computationally less intensive than their supervised counterparts.

 <br />
 On the contrary, **Abstractive Summarization** reduces the length of the text while making sure that the output feels more natural.
-For example, the same text is summarized here as ```"Elizabeth was hospitalized after attending a party with Peter."``` Deep Learning models that deals with sequential data like LSTM's are used here.
-They are called sequence-to-sequence models which are based on encoder decoder architectures.
-Since it involves sequential layers, the large number of parameters drastically increases training period.
+For example, the same text is summarized here as ```"Elizabeth was hospitalized after attending a party with Peter."``` Deep Learning models that deal with sequential data like LSTM's are used here.
+They are called sequence-to-sequence models which are based on encoder-decoder architectures.
+Since it involves sequential layers, the large number of parameters drastically increases the training period.